 There are roughly 45 million Ukrainians, and the official language is Ukrainian, but Russian is a regional language, meaning more than 10% of the population speaks it.
 Ukrainians practice Orthodox Christianity.

-During my time in Ukraine, I drove hundreds of miles across the countryside in order to see a Soviet nuclear missile silo, which in the region, had 7-8 ICBMs stationed there.
+During my time in Ukraine in 2015, I drove hundreds of miles across the countryside in order to see a Soviet nuclear missile silo, which in the region, had 7-8 ICBMs stationed there.
 It was an incredible experience, learning all about the types of nuclear warheads the Soviets had.
 One of the most fascinating things was learning about how the operators managed encrypted commands, to avoid second-guessing when given instructions to “launch”.
-After returning to Kiev, I went to the Opera, then walked through downtown Kiev en route to my hotel.

-The following day I took a city tour, and here is some history and important information about the Ukraine:
+On a city tour I learned some important history and important information about the Ukraine:

 Andreevsky Street is perhaps Kiev’s most charming area.
 Down this winding lane can be found House #13, the Bulgakov House Museum.
 Mikhail Bulgakov was a 20th century Russian writer best known for his beloved novel, The Master and Margarita – a satirical work censored by the Soviet authorities during his lifetime and only published following his death.